-With her gift card equivalent in hand, Elizabeth went to Cartier and selected a floral tiara and necklace that had been made in the 1930s.
-The pieces were all diamond, and the tiara included sections that could be detached and worn as brooches.
+Elizabeth selected a diamond floral tiara and necklace that had been made in the 1930s.
 She wore the tiara in public at the beginning of her reign (pictured above), but she eventually abandoned it, reportedly because it was difficult to wear.
-After the tiara was dismantled, diamonds were used to make the diamond and ruby tiara we’re looking at today.
+After the tiara was dismantled, diamonds were used by Garrard to make the new diamond and ruby tiara.
 (She kept the detachable brooches and the necklace; see close-ups of the necklace over here.)

 The reason that the Queen needed a new ruby tiara is a little unusual.
 When she succeeded to the throne in 1953, she should have taken possession of all of the jewels designated as “heirlooms of the crown” by previous monarchs and their spouses.
-This collection includes the Oriental Circlet, which was made for Queen Victoria.
+This collection includes the Indian Circlet, which was made for Queen Victoria.
 That tiara was originally set with opals, which were replaced with rubies by a superstitious Queen Alexandra in the early twentieth century.

-But the circlet was one of the favorite tiaras of Elizabeth’s mother.
+But in 1953, the circlet was still one of the favorite tiaras of Elizabeth’s mother.
 The new Queen Mother was a young widow in her 50s, and she had decades of royal duties ahead of her.
 Rather than taking the circlet from her mother, the Queen decided to let her keep the piece (and a few other crown heirlooms) and use other jewels instead.
 Most of these pieces stayed with the Queen Mother for the rest of her life, so Elizabeth didn’t inherit (or begin wearing) them until 2002.
-She has so far only worn the circlet once